Reporter Outreach Logo

 Every product category in tech has 15–50 competitors.
 Most of them look identical on a features page.
 PR is one of the few channels that creates differentiation through narrative rather than feature comparison.
 When a journalist at TechCrunch covers your approach to a problem — not your feature list, but your approach — that editorial positioning is nearly impossible for competitors to replicate.

 The link building landscape has consolidated around a few approaches that actually move rankings: digital PR, editorial placements, and original research.
-Guest posts and directories don't carry the authority they used to.
-A single editorial mention in Forbes, VentureBeat, or a top-tier trade publication earns a DR 70–90+ backlink that would cost $2,000–$10,000+ to acquire any other way.
-Tech PR generates these links as a byproduct of doing its actual job — earning coverage.
-See our digital PR and link building guide for how this works mechanically.
+A single editorial mention in Forbes, VentureBeat, or a top-tier trade publication earns a high-authority backlink (DR 70–90+ is common) and a brand mention in the same placement.

 The Two Models of Tech PR